citizenfx/natives/TASK/TaskVehicleMission.md

 void TASK_VEHICLE_MISSION(Ped ped, Vehicle vehicle, Vehicle vehicleTarget, int missionType, float speed, int drivingStyle, float radius, float straightLineDist, BOOL DriveAgainstTraffic);
 ```

-All parameters except ped, vehicle, vehicleTarget and speed are optional; with `missionType` being only those that require a target vehicle.
+All parameters except ped, vehicle, vehicleTarget and speed are optional; with `missionType` being only those that require a target entity.

 If you don't want to use a parameter; pass `0` for int parameters, and `-1.0f` for the remaining float parameters.